-Search Guard supports anonymous authenticaton to enable access to specific indices for unauthenticated users.
+Search Guard supports anonymous authentication to enable access to specific indices for unauthenticated users.

 - If the request is not already authenticated and there is no user active user session, Kibana will forward all requests to Elasticsearch without further checks

-- Search Guard will assign the (unauthenticated) request to the anonymous role and evaluate the associated permissions
+- Search Guard will evaluate the roles for the anonymous user and the associated permissions

 - Kibana will load and the user has access to all indices configured for the anonymous role